 (Offered as FREN 473 and ARHA 473) This seminar stages the connections, associations, and interactions that bind together books and their users.
 It is premised upon the idea that books (manuscripts, printed texts, digital publications, and related media) initiate complex exchanges and relations: they enrich our world, affect our perceptions, stimulate our sensations, and trigger our emotions.
 Knowledge perpetuates itself in books: books are the crossroads where one consciousness pursues the consciousness of the other, the dwellings where communities are founded or dismantled, and faiths united and untied.
 In this seminar, we will bring together the methodologies of art history, textual analysis, ethnography, material culture, and art making and curating in order to investigate the place of books in our society and in history.
 Each session will be devoted to a singular aspect of the book, broadly conceived.
 Possible topics may include the book as an object of collection; colonial and post-colonial uses of the book; the intersection of body and codex; the book as talisman and amulet; diverse practices of reading and assembling the page; the precarious status of the author; and the materiality of the book.
 In parallel, throughout the semester, students will conceive an exhibition (and an exhibition catalog) about the Book, to be presented at Frost Library.
 Conducted in English.

 Requisite: One course in History of Art, French, Studio Art, History, Anthropology, or related discipline.
 Permission required for first-year students.
-Spring semester.
-Professors Sigal and Rice.2016-17: Not offered
+Limited to 20 students.
+Omitted 2018-19.
+Professors Sigal and Rice.2017-18: Offered in Spring 2018

 (Offered as ENGL 481, FAMS 481, and ARHA 481) This seminar explores different ways of entering into conversations with experimental filmmakers.
 Through weekly screenings, in-class visits by contemporary artists, and rigorous examinations of artists’ writings, interviews, and related theoretical texts, we will seek to develop critical and creative vocabularies through which to interact with an array of experimental films and videos.
 We will ask: What sorts of aesthetic, conceptual, and political keywords do contemporary filmmakers draw on to frame their artistic practices?
 How do these terms/frameworks challenge established approaches to film analysis?
 And how might we elaborate new ways of thinking and speaking about film in an effort to respond to this critical challenge?
 Topics examined in this course may include: expanded cinema, modularity, and performance; artist-run labs and the new materialism; experimental ethnography, locality, and cultural representation; landscape films and the Anthropocene; the politics of intimacy in the diary film; and abstraction, representation, and gender.

 Requisite: At least one foundational course in FAMS or ARHA, or consent of the instructor.
 Open to juniors and seniors.
 Limited to 12 students.
-Omitted 2017-18.
-Visiting Professor Guilford.2016-17: Offered in Fall 2016
+Omitted 2018-19.
+Professor Guilford.

 Preparation of a thesis or completion of a studio project which may be submitted to the Department for consideration for Honors.